Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis

-We provide a condition on full queries $q$ such that we cannot enumerate the solutions to $q$ with linear delay unless \sparsehyperclique fails.
-We essentially reduce \sparsehyperclique to the computation of a solution to $q$ in linear time.
+We provide a condition identifying full queries that cannot be enumerated with linear delay, assuming \sparsehyperclique.
+We essentially reduce \sparsehyperclique to the computation of a constant number of solutions to the query in linear time.
 The construction is illustrated in the next example.

-\begin{example} Consider again the second query $q_2$ of Example~\ref{example-untangling}, depicted in Figure~\ref{figure-untangling-two}.
-Recall that it cannot be untangled.
-We show that we cannot produce a solution to $q_2$ in linear time unless we can test in $O(m)$ time whether a graph with $m$ edges contains a triangle.
-The reduction works as follows.
-Let $x,y,z$ be the variables of $q_2$ occurring in the right-hand side triangle (the one that is not within the ternary relation), and $u,v$ the top and bottom variables in the pictured representation of $q_2$.
+\begin{example} Consider again the query $q_7$, depicted in \Cref{figure-untangling-two}.
+We show that we cannot produce $3$ solutions to $q_7$ in linear time unless we can test in $O(m)$ time whether a graph with $m$ edges contains a triangle (which is not possible assuming \sparsehyperclique).